How long do off-road tires last?

 Off-road tires are a big investment, but if you take care of them they can last for 40,000 miles or more.
 Be sure to rotate and clean your tires regularly, and avoid driving on paved roads whenever possible.
 With proper care, your off-road tires can provide you with years of use.

 We hope you enjoyed this article and found it informative.
-If you have any questions then please leave a comment below or get in touch via email or through social media and we will read and respond to every comment, email or question.
+If you have any questions then please leave a comment below or get in touch via email or through social media and we will do our best to respond to you.
 Thanks for reading!